dermoumi/m2n/README.md

 # m2n
-A small game (and game engine)
+A small game i'm doing for learning purposes (and game engine)

 ## Building

-Requires premake5 in path.
+Requires [premake5](https://premake.github.io/download.html) in `PATH` (or just drop in the root directory)

 ### MinGW and GCC
 On linux requires developement libraries for `luaJIT`, `sdl2`, `freetype2` and `asound`